 Jake has spent much of his life trying to become a superhero.
 To that end, he’s spent a tremendous amount of his time studying – watching Justice League cartoons, reading Spider-Man books, playing Marvel Heroes.
 Things kicked up a notch in college when he began studying criminal justice and martial arts, and went even further when he took a position teaching the latter.
 But finally, after a lifetime of dedication and singular pursuit… he makes a podcast where he and his friends play tabletop RPGs.
 See, somewhere along the lines, things got blurry.
 He accidentally became interested in a slew of other media, from World of Warcraft to Supernatural to Elder Scrolls to Harry Potter.
 He picked up hobbies like writing, making music, and costuming.
-Then a certain Keeper invited him to play Earthdawn; and a dozen Pathfinder, D&D, World of Darkness, and Monster of the Week games later, as both player and game master, here we are.
-Fun fact: among the show’s cast, Jake is the one who is not and has never been an actor.
+Then a certain Keeper invited him to play Earthdawn; and dozens of Pathfinder, D&D, World of Darkness, Monster of the Week, and so many other games later, as both player and game master, here we are.
+Unlike most of the cast, Jake has no formal theatre training or experience.
 He does his best to keep his head above water and be as entertaining as his co-hosts – and he did make the theme song (along with a lot of other show music), so at least he’s pulling his weight.